LCSB-BioCore/remotesom/README.md

   storage.
 In turn, the processing may get noticeably slower, but not impossible.
-- **Internal data structures**: Some parts of the algorithms still need to materialize data-size-dependent arrays, most notably the array of "SOM centroid indexes that are closest to all points" is cached in the median computation to save computation time.
-This array requires (on `x86_64`) N×8 bytes.
-Still, with commonly available 16GB of memory, you can still process a hefty dataset of around 2 billion data points on a single host.
+- **Internal data structures**: Some parts of the algorithms still need to materialize data-size-dependent arrays; most notably the array of "SOM centroid indexes that are closest to all points" is cached in the local median computation to save computation time.
+This array usually requires N×8 bytes.
+With commonly available 16GB of memory, you can still process a hefty dataset of around 2 billion data points on a single host.

 If you run out of memory because of the data size, you can split the dataset into several data hosts without any impact on the result.
 In turn, this enables